lac-dcc/honey-potion/artifact/README.md

 * **Elixir**: Elixir 1.12.2 (compiled with Erlang/OTP 24)
 * **clang**: clang 16.0.0

+Notice that Honey Potion requires a new version of clang.
+It will not run with clang 10.0, for instance.
 The artifact consists of four scripts, each to reproduce a different research question.
 The expected outputs are:
 [RQ1](expected_outputs/output_rq1.txt),
 [RQ2](expected_outputs/output_rq2.txt),